whodafak/slackvpn/README.md

 # Donations

-If you find this usefull please donate to [Nyr](https://github.com/Nyr/openvpn-install) Or [Slackware](https://www.patreon.com/slackwarelinux/overview) .
+If you find this useful please donate to [Nyr](https://github.com/Nyr/openvpn-install) Or [Slackware](https://www.patreon.com/slackwarelinux/overview) .
 Thank You